shawnmgoulet/arcgis-experience-builder-custom-widgets-themes/README.md

-# ArcGIS Experience Builder Custom Widgets & Themes Repo
+# ArcGIS Experience Builder Custom Widgets & Themes

 An Experience Builder custom widgets and themes sample repo.

 ## What's important

-1. The key to the repo is that at it's root, it has a `manifest.json` file.
+1. The key to the repo is that, at it's root, it has a `manifest.json` file.
 The below properties (within this repo's `manifest.json`) are necessary for your repo to be integrated in your development environment's `client` directory and its webpack compile.
 Comments pertaining to necessary properties and values are included below.

 ```json
 {